Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Classical background

-With this choice of signs, these are one-way conditions for waves propagating into the positive $z$ direction ($\partial_t=-\partial_z$).
-For waves in the opposite direction the signs of the derivative terms have to be changed.
+With this choice of signs, these are one-way conditions for waves propagating into the positive $z$ direction ($\partial_t=-\partial_z$) in terms of the fundamental variables of the system. (\ref{x}) and (\ref{y}) are conditions on the variables of the system for the existence of a null Killing field, they do not specify a concrete form of the function $k$.

 As already mentioned, the integrability condition (\ref{gzz}) does not uniquely determine left- or right-going waves, they must be picked out by hand.
-In view of this one might also choose a more elementary, alternative approach: Postulating that the derivative of the metric components $g_{xx}$ and $g_{yy}$ w.\,r. to the physical time $Nt$ is equal to minus the derivative w.\,r. to the physical length $\sqrt{g_{zz}}\,z$,
+In view of this, one might also choose a more elementary, alternative approach: Postulating that the derivative of the metric components $g_{xx}$ and $g_{yy}$ w.\,r. to the physical time $Nt$ is equal to minus the derivative w.\,r. to the physical length $\sqrt{g_{zz}}\,z$,

 leads to (\ref{Ux}) and (\ref{Uy}), when the time derivatives are expressed in terms of $K_x$ and $K_y$.
-When $N$ is chosen to be equal to $\sqrt{E^xE^y/{\cal E}}$, for a wave traveling into the positive $z$ direction, this gives further
+When $N$ is chosen to be equal to $\sqrt{E^xE^y/{\cal E}}$, for a wave traveling into the positive $z$ direction, this gives the further relation

-as a consequence of the integrability condition (\ref{int}), but as this is dependent on a choice of the lapse function, it is not an independent Killing condition.
-In the present approach $U_z$ just appears later on to make the relations (\ref{HD}) and (\ref{hd}), appearing below, more convenient.
+as a consequence of the integrability condition (\ref{int}), but as this is dependent on a choice of the lapse function, it is not an independent Killing condition and not necessary in the following.
+In the present approach $U_z$ may be used later on just to make the relations (\ref{HD}) and (\ref{hd}), appearing below, more convenient.
 Namely, when we combine $U_x$, $U_y$, their derivatives w.\,r. to $z$, and $U_z$, with the Hamiltonian and the diffeo constraint, we obtain the following relation for waves in the positive $z$ direction